 Plant inspectors should be placed in charge of all plant inspection.
 Their personal duties include checks of stockpile handling, equipment settings, mixture appearance, and supervision of scale inspectors and assistant plant inspectors.
 Plant inspectors should be instructed to avoid spending prolonged periods in the laboratory trailer.

 Certified plant inspection will be required for Interstate, Primary, state park, and institutional projects.
 It will apply to other projects only when designated.
-All HMA production, including HMA for patching, will be covered by certified plant inspection unless otherwise excluded by contract documents.
+All asphalt mixture production, including asphalt for patching, will be covered by certified plant inspection unless otherwise excluded by contract documents.
 The contractor shall furnish and be responsible for certified plant inspection in accordance with Specification 2521 and Materials I.M.
 213.

 Plant monitor requirements for QM-A projects are also described in Construction Manual 3.07.

-8.32 INSPECTING THE MIXING TIME OF HMA PLANTS
+8.32 INSPECTING THE MIXING TIME OF ASPHALT PLANTS

 Project engineer is responsible to insure that mixing time is inspected on continuous plants and on batch plants.